-The IRC states that no bathroom fan should be exhausted into an attic, crawlspace, or other interior area of a home.
+No bathroom fan should ever be exhausted into an attic, crawlspace, or other interior area of a home.

 If you will be exhausting your bathroom fan through (not into) an unconditioned space like an attic or crawlspace, I highly recommend that you install an insulated flex duct.